Thrifty DIY: Wine Cork Vases

 - Cube shaped glass florist vases (bud vases work great!)

 - Lots of wine corks (expect to need 40-70 per vase, depending on its size).
-Skip the plastic corks for this project - they don't look as nice as the real thing
+Skip the rubber corks for this project – they don’t look as nice as the real thing

 - Heavy duty craft glue like E6000